elviorodriguez/image_to_points_for_opentron/README.md

 # image_to_points_for_opentron
 To create drawings for Opentrons plating using an image as reference in a python GUI.
+Created as part of a HTGAA 2025 (MIT) assignment.

 # Dependencies
  - tk